 As winter is knocking at the door, your concern regarding your car can increase too for various reasons.
 It is a common scenario that a car stops working properly during winter.
-We see many cars are parked on the roads and covered in snow mostly because of a failed battery.
+We see many cars parked on the roads and covered in snow mostly because of a failed battery.

 The major reason for a car failing is the battery of your car.
 Conventional batteries are not made to resist cold.
 During winter, you should use cold-resistant batteries for your vehicle.
 We have made things easier for you.
 We have created a list of the best car battery for cold weather.